 Battery power is one area where you're not sacrificing at all with the Galaxy S10 Lite.
 In fact, we wouldn't be surprised if Samsung's Lite phone outlasts the regular S10.

 The S10's result is slightly above average for smartphones, so you'd think the S10 Lite and its bigger battery should top that, even with the S10 Lite's bigger screen.
-(The S10 Plus has a 6.4-inch screen, after all, but its 4,100-mAh battery helped it last 12 hours and 35 minutes on our test, placing it among the longest-lasting phones we've tested.)
+(The S10 Plus has a 6.4-inch screen, after all, but its 4,100-mAh battery helped it last 12 hours and 35 minutes on our test, placing it among the devices with the best phone battery life.)

 You won't be able to wirelessly charge your Galaxy S10 Lite, which also means that the Wireless PowerShare feature that lets other S10 models charge up other devices isn't available here.
 The S10 Lite does support 25-watt fast charging, though.

-Galaxy S10 Lite vs. Galaxy S10 software
+Galaxy S10 Lite vs. Galaxy S10: Software

-We'll have a more definitive verdict on how the S10 Lite compares with other S10 models once we have a chance to thoroughly test this new phone.
+We can offer a more definitive verdict on how the S10 Lite compares with other S10 models once we have a chance to thoroughly test this new phone.